 Serum-derived bovine immunoglobulins

-Spore Based Probiotics Offer Protection Against Pathogenic Bacteria
+Ortho Spore IG Probiotics Offer Protection Against Pathogenic Bacteria

 Spore-based probiotics microbial balancers help to reduce or prevent overgrowth of pathogenic bacteria within the small intestines (SIBO), such as Candida albicans.